-Federal mortgage servicing rules generally prohibit servicers from making the first foreclosure filing until a loan is at least 120 days past due.
-At 90 days delinquent, you are inside that window — but it closes in approximately 30 days.
-The period between 90 days delinquent and the NED recording is the last pre-formal-process window in Colorado.
-A complete modification application submitted immediately can trigger federal dual tracking protections that prevent the servicer from recording the NED while the application is pending.
-This is the mechanism that effectively prevents the formal 110-day clock from starting — but it requires the application to be submitted before the NED is filed.
+Federal mortgage servicing rules at 12 C.F.R. § 1024.41 generally prohibit servicers from making the first foreclosure filing — in Colorado, the recording of the NED with the county Public Trustee under § 38-38-103 — until a loan is at least 120 days past due.
+At 90 days delinquent, you are inside that window, but it closes in approximately 30 days.
+The period between 90 days delinquent and the NED recording is the last pre-formal-process window in Colorado, and it is also the last period where a complete loss mitigation application can attach the dual-tracking protections under C.R.S. § 38-38-103.2 and 12 C.F.R. § 1024.41 before the formal Public Trustee timeline begins.
+The mechanism only works if the application is genuinely complete; an incomplete application does not attach the protection, and the lender's procedural calendar continues moving toward the NED filing.

 If the NED has not yet been recorded, every modification option remains fully available.
-Submitting a complete application now is the single most impactful action available.
-A complete application triggers dual tracking protections and can prevent the NED from being recorded while the servicer processes the review.
-This is the best-case scenario — the modification process runs without the pressure of the formal foreclosure timeline bearing down simultaneously.
+Submitting a complete loss mitigation application now is the single most impactful action available.
+A complete application triggers the dual-tracking bar under § 38-38-103.2 and 12 C.F.R. § 1024.41, holding the foreclosure in suspension while the servicer processes the review and — when the timing works — preventing the NED from being recorded at all.
+This is the best-case scenario: the modification process runs without the Public Trustee's formal timeline bearing down simultaneously.

 3 Months Behind in Colorado: Submit Your Application Before the NED Is Recorded

-The only mechanism that prevents the Colorado NED from being recorded is a complete modification application that triggers federal dual tracking protections.
-A professional who works in Colorado foreclosure assembles and submits that application immediately — before the servicer files the NED with the county Public Trustee.
+The mechanism that prevents the Colorado NED from being recorded is a complete loss mitigation application that triggers the dual-tracking protections under C.R.S. § 38-38-103.2 and 12 C.F.R. § 1024.41 — and "complete" is a formal designation by the servicer, not a self-assessed status.
+A professional who works in Colorado foreclosure assembles and submits that application immediately, before the servicer files the NED under § 38-38-103 with the county Public Trustee.

 See My Options →What happens after I submit my information?